dsoprea/go-jpeg-image-structure/README.md

 ## Overview

 Parse raw JPEG data into individual segments of data.
 You can print or export this data, including hash digests for each.
 You can also parse/modify the EXIF data and write an updated image.

+XMP data can also be extracted.
+The provided CLI tool can print a prettified version of the XMP content (if present).